serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

     }
 }

 First, we changed DisplayName and InstanceName attributes to set dialog title.
 Also change PersonId field title to Actor/Actress.
+Now MovieCastEditDialog has a better look: